 Camping Solar Systems:

-Portable camping option: Dometic PLB40 40Ah Lithium Battery & 180W Folding Solar Panel Kit
+Portable camping option (with battery): Dometic PLB40 40Ah Lithium Battery & 180W Folding Solar Panel Kit

 How Much Solar Do I Need?

 Start with your load and work backwards is the common answer to this question.
 In a perfect world, you want to be pumping in more current from your solar panels than you are drawing out of your batteries.
 Our recommendation is to purchase as much solar as is practical for you to transport and/or mount on your vehicle.
 Solar energy is free, and panels are cheap relative to the rest of your system.

 How Do I Monitor The Performance Of My Solar Panel?

 Most quality solar charge controllers will have an LCD screen showing voltage input at any given time.
 Victron smart solar charge controllers allow smartphone Bluetooth app connection to view a host of live and historical solar input data.
 We recommend a quality battery monitor or battery management system which shows the Amps coming in and out of your system.
 While parked up in full sun, you will get an idea of the performance of your solar array.
 The Enerdrive ePro plus battery monitor is one of our popular options that will provide this critical information.

 A solar panel/s must connect to a solar charge controller, often referred to as a solar regulator.
 There are some useful solar charge controller sizing calculators on the internet.
 We refer to Victron and Morningstar’s calculators regularly.
 You simply enter the details of your panels and it will serve up the optimal solar charge controller.
 Each solar charge controller will have a limiting voltage and wattage input which will help guide you in your selection.